DannyRyman19/CamoTracker/mwii.md

 <img width="200" alt="logo"  src="https://camotracker.djr.li/appstore.png" style="max-width:100%;">

-# Modern Warfare 2 Camo Tracker
+# MW2 Modern Warfare II Camo Tracker

 You can track your progress to Orion/100% completion with this app.
 With individual camos, gold, platinum and polyatomic.

-Store camo challenge progression for Modern Warfare 2 Multiplayer and Warzone all in this handy app.
+Store camo challenge progression for Modern Warfare II MW2 Multiplayer and Warzone all in this handy app.
 Please note this app does not contain Cold War/Vanguard/MW/MW3 weapons.
 See their respective apps for that!

 No adverts!
 New weapons added instantly with no need for an app update!